FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Introduction

 \section{Introduction}

 Music is a fascinating subject that surrounds us constantly, being a source of inspiration and canvas for imagination to many.
 To some, creating music is a topic worthy of dedicating one's life to, which is a testament to the artistry and mastery involved.
-While composition is an intricate form of art that requires a deep understanding of the human experience, the idea of devising a systematic or algorithmic approach to music creation has been around for centuries \citep{nierhaus_historical_2009}.

-With the advent of deep learning, automatic music generation has seen renewed interest \citep{hernandez-olivan_music_2021}.
-Especially the Transformer architecture \citep{vaswani_attention_2017}, popularized in the context of Natural Language processing \citep{brown2020language} and then successfully applied in several other Machine Learning tasks \citep{dosovitskiy_image_2021,lample2019deep,pmlr-v139-biggio21a}, has proven to be a powerful tool for musical sequence modelling.
+While composition is an intricate form of art that requires a deep understanding of the human experience and domain knowledge, the idea of devising a systematic or algorithmic approach to music creation has been around for centuries \citep{nierhaus_historical_2009}.
+With the advent of deep learning, automatic music generation has witnessed renewed interest \citep{hernandez-olivan_music_2021}.
+Especially the Transformer architecture \citep{vaswani_attention_2017}, which has seen applications to many Machine Learning domains \citep{brown2020language, dosovitskiy_image_2021,lample2019deep,pmlr-v139-biggio21a}, has proven to be a powerful tool for musical sequence modelling.
 Initial breakthroughs by \citet{huang_music_2018} and \citet{payne_musenet_2019} applied language modelling techniques to symbolic music to achieve state-of-the-art music generation.
-These models featured limited controllability, if any, and subsequent work attempts to improve on this limitation through various avenues \citep{ens_mmm_2020, choi_encoding_2020, wu_musemorphose_2021, hadjeres_vector_2020}.

-As deep generative models are improving and producing more and more realistic samples, it remains an area of active research how humans can interact with these models and get them to generate a desirable result.
-Recent efforts in text-to-image generation \citep{ramesh_zero-shot_2021} have shown the potential in usability and artistic applications of human-interpretable controllable generative models.
-However in contrast to image modelling, controllable sequence modelling appears to be more challenging: On one hand, it is unclear how to incorporate meaningful attributes into the generation process in a way similar to style-based image generation methods \citep{karras_style-based_2019}.
-On the other hand, it is difficult to find meaningful attributes in the first place, as obtaining salient features for discrete data such as text or in this case symbolic music can be prohibitively difficult or expensive \citep{shao_quantify_2008, jeffrey_ens_quantifying_2019}.
+Though these models were capable of some form of conditional generation (e.g. melody or genre conditioning), other conditioning mechanisms and different types of control have since been proposed \citep{ens_mmm_2020, choi_encoding_2020, wu_musemorphose_2021}.